Peer Teacher/Jr. Interpreter Program

-Teens can learn to be a historical interpreter at a living history museum!
-The 4-H Peer Teacher Program is operated in conjunction with the Jamestown-Yorktown Foundation.
-It provides countless opportunities for teens to gain skills in public speaking and presentations and interacting with diverse people.
-Participants may also gain skills in certain trade demonstrated at one of the five interpretive sites, and enjoy an amazing opportunity to share their love of history.
+Teens, age 13-16 can learn to be a historical interpreter at a living history museum!
+The 4-H Peer Teacher/Jr. Interpreter Program is operated in conjunction with the Jamestown-Yorktown Foundation.
+It provides countless opportunities for teens to gain skills in public speaking and interacting with museum visitors from around the globe.
+Youth gain skills in certain trades demonstrated at any of the five interpretive sites, and enjoy an amazing opportunity to share their love of history.

-Once assigned, youth will spend five days training alongside a costumed interpreter to master one position within their site (it could be knots for example on the ships).
+Once assigned, youth will spend five days training alongside a costumed interpreter to master one station within their site (it could be knots for example on the ships).
 Participants must be present for all 5 days to successfully complete the program.
-Upon completion of the training sessions and successful mastery of the position, youth may be asked to continue volunteering for the Jamestown-Yorktown Foundation as a costumed interpreter.
-They would be expected to volunteer at least 8 hours per month during the school year and 16 hours per month during the following summer.
+Upon completion of the training sessions and successful mastery of the station, youth may be asked to continue volunteering for the Jamestown-Yorktown Foundation as a costumed interpreter.
+They would be expected to volunteer at least 8 hours per month during the school year and 16 hours per month during the summer.

 Deadline for applications to be submitted is April 29, 2022.